Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/social/messaging.rst

 Player-to-Player Messaging
 ==========================

-AcceleratXR supports asynchronus Player-to-Player messaging as well as real-time chat.
+Xsolla Backend supports asynchronus Player-to-Player messaging as well as real-time chat.
 This article describes how to implement the former.

 Each player has their own inbox and outbox of messages both received and sent respectively.
 Access to these mailboxes is